Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 His observations suggested that the pack was led by an authoritarian figure known as the "alpha wolf."
 Because at that time, dog behavior was assumed to be closely related to the behavior of wolves kept in captivity, dog owners and trainers started to believe that the best way to attain a high rank was by becoming an authoritarian figure and forcing the dog into submission.
 This led to an era of dominance-based training where prong collars, shock collars, and alpha rolls were seen in abundance.

-David Mech's Studies on Wolf Behavior
+David Mech's Studies on Wolf Hierarchy and Behavior

 David Mech compared Schenkels' studies on wolf behavior in captivity to studying human behavior in refugee camps.
-David Mech's revolutionary studies paved the path to kinder training methods since the pack in the wild no longer appeared to be hierarchical, but rather, closely resembled a family structure simply comprising a breeding pair and their offspring.
+David Mech's revolutionary studies paved the path to kinder training methods since the pack in the wild no longer appeared to be hierarchical but rather closely resembled a family structure simply comprising a breeding pair and their offspring.

 The alpha pair were observed carefully in their daily interactions for 13 summers.
 The female's main focus was protecting and taking care of the pups, whereas the male was mainly hunting and providing food.
 The goal of both was to raise litters of pups up until they matured and were ready to leave the pack.

 Interestingly, when mating season arrived, pack members by default recognized the alpha pair's right to reproduce.
-To prevent conflicts, or perhaps, driven by a natural instinct, most adult wolves by the age of three voluntarily left the pack to form their own family pack so to reproduce and attain the alpha pair role, further allowing the cycle to continue.
+To prevent conflicts, or perhaps, driven by a natural instinct, most adult wolves by the age of three voluntarily left the pack to form their own family pack so as to reproduce and attain the alpha pair role, further allowing the cycle to continue.

-Close observations of the interactions between pack members, suggested that the pack, including the alpha female, assumed active and passive submissive postures towards the alpha male.
-In active submission, the submissive wolf greeted the higher ranking member with head held low, tail wagging, ears down and licking.
-In passive submission, the submissive wolf voluntarily deferred by rolling over and exposing the belly, while allowing the higher ranking wolf to sniff the genitals.
+Close observations of the interactions between pack members suggested that the pack, including the alpha female, assumed active and passive submissive postures towards the alpha male.
+In active submission, the submissive wolf greeted the higher-ranking member with head held low, tail wagging, ears down and licking.
+In passive submission, the submissive wolf voluntarily deferred by rolling over and exposing the belly while allowing the higher-ranking wolf to sniff the genitals.

 When hunting time arrived, the alpha pair initiated the attack because they were more experienced.
 During meals, the pack ate together initially with no fighting taking place.
 Afterward, the alpha pair took possession of the carcass so they could eat more and hide some meat or take it to the pups.
 At this time, no other pack members were allowed to approach because this was essential for survival purposes.